Search Knowledge Base by Keyword

 Creating an Auto Attendant

 IVR (Interactive Voice Response) or Auto Attendant systems are used to play a recording and then prompt the calling party with a collection of menus/sub menus.
 For instance “press 1 for support, 2 for sales, press 3 for general mailbox” etc..
 IVRs can be nested where pressing an option on the main menu can route the call to another sub menu with its own collection of options. sub menus are a great way to reduce the number of main menu options as too many option might become confusing to the caller.
+Please refer back to our script examples and tips and tricks articles to get started.

 To create a new IVR click on the button and then click on the “add IVR” link from the right.
 Existing IVRs can be edited by selecting an item from the list on the right.